richelbilderbeek/chapter_paradata/README.md

 From Figure F20 we can conclude that, on average, the more guanines are inherited at that SNPs location, the higher concentration of IL6RA can be found in a human's blood.

-There is, however, a certain amount variance per genotype and 'only' 43 percent of the variance can be attributed to an individuals' genotype.
-There are multiple reasons why a genotype does not completely determine a phenotype, such as the effect of the environment (e.g. geographic location), lifestyle (e.g. smoking yes/no) or having a disease.
+The amount of variance that can be explained by an association (i.e. the R squared value) is rarely 100 percent, which means that a trait (in this case, IL6RA concentrations) cannot be perfectly explained from the genotype alone.
+As we can see in figure F20, 43 percent of the variance can be attributed to an individuals' genotype and additional factors, such as the effect of the environment (e.g. geographic location, time of day), lifestyle (e.g. smoking yes/no) or having a disease (e.g. diabetes) are needed to explain the variation between individuals better.

 ![Ahsan et al., 2017, part of Table 2](ahsan2017relative_table_2_sub.png)